-The Office of Marine Programs manages all shipboard and waterfront training and the professional development of cadets.
-Perhaps one of the most exciting opportunities cadets are exposed to while at Cal Maritime is the training that takes place out of its historic boathouse and marina.
-Cadets train on everything from rowboats to work boats to tug boats, and on the Training Ship GOLDEN BEAR, including an excellent small boat program, which is arguably the best small boat handling program in the nation.
+The Office of Marine Programs oversees much of what makes Cal Maritime a unique learning environment.
+This department manages all shipboard and waterfront training and the professional development of cadets.
+Perhaps one of the most exciting opportunities you will be exposed to while at CMA is the training that takes place out of our historic Boathouse, and our Marina.
+You will train on everything from rowboats to work boats to tug boats, and on the Training Ship Golden Bear.
+We are very proud of our excellent small boat program, arguably the best small boat handling program in the nation.

-Marine Programs also manages the summer cruise taken by cadets in their first and third years.
-This is an excellent opportunity for cadets to immerse themselves in the essence of shipboard life.
-Not only do they learn every aspect of operating an ocean going ship, they also visit exciting foreign ports throughout the Pacific Rim.
+Marine Programs manages the summer cruise taken by cadets in their first and third years, which provides an excellent opportunity to immerse oneself in shipboard life.
+Not only will you learn every aspect of operating an ocean-going ship, you will visit exciting foreign ports throughout the Pacific Rim.

 Cal Maritime’s Office of Marine Programs may be reached at 707-654-1211.

-The Training Ship GOLDEN BEAR serves as the primary training platform on which cadets apply technological skills introduced in the classroom and leadership skills acquired from their work assignments and responsibilities with the Corps of Cadets.
-Each summer, cadets in their first and third years depart with licensed faculty officers for two months during the annual training cruise.
+The Golden Bear serves as the primary training platform on which cadets apply technological skills introduced in the classroom and leadership skills acquired from their work assignments and responsibilities with the Corps of Cadets.
+Each summer, cadets in their first and third years depart with licensed faculty officers for the two month long training cruise.
 During these periods at sea, intellectual learning, applied technology, and leadership development blend daily as cadets apply what they have learned in the classroom, in the lab, in the Corps, and on the waterfront.

-The newly upgraded multi-million dollar Navigation Laboratory onboard the training ship provides the Lab with “state of the art” navigation equipment, which will result in the finest navigation training platform available in the country.
+The newly upgraded multi-million dollar Navigation Laboratory onboard the training ship provides state of the art navigation equipment, which results in the finest navigation training platform available in the country.

-While onboard their training voyage onboard the Golden Bear, cadets who are working toward a license can feel the responsibility of command, demonstrate their effectiveness as leaders, and refine their technical skills and leadership styles.
-All cadets, whether in the license programs or not, can interact with other countries and cultures to learn about the peoples who are their hosts.
-They can also experience connections to the larger global maritime environment and develop an understanding of how their selected vocations will function in the context of an international setting.
+During their training voyage onboard the Golden Bear, cadets who are working toward a license feel the responsibility of command, demonstrate their effectiveness as leaders, and refine their technical skills and leadership styles.
+All cadets, whether in the license programs or not, interact with other countries and cultures to learn about the peoples who are their hosts.
+The cadets experience connections to the larger global maritime environment and develop an understanding of how their selected vocations will function in the context of an international setting.
 In this way the cruises enhance the global awareness of cadets as they apply the intellectual and practical training they have received during the school year.